HealthInnovationEast/s3-utils/README.md

 #### Parallel use

 It is possible to use the script on multiple nodes of compute using the `--modulus` and `--remainder` options.

+### `restructure.py`

+Used to restructure S3 directory tree, within or between buckets.

+See `restructure.py -h` for arguments.

+`from_to` file is a csv of source and dest location.
+You need to generate this file separately due to the high variability in requirement for this.
+This script is a generic tool for performing the transfer.